digitaltrails/vdu_controls/README.md

 reconfigured appropriately.

-Locale is determined by the Linux and Qt environment variables, `LC_ALL` and `LANGUAGE`, which should prefereably be in agreement.
+Locale is determined by the Linux and Qt environment variables, `LC_ALL` and `LANGUAGE`, which should preferably be in agreement.
-These two enviroment variables can be manually set to force a locale, for example:
+These two environment variables can be manually set to force a locale, for example:

 ```